danielmiessler/fabric/README.md

 The most feature-rich way to use Fabric is to use the `fabric` client, which can be found under <a href="https://github.com/danielmiessler/fabric/tree/main/client">`/client`</a> directory in this repository.

-### Setting up the `fabric` client
+### Setting up the fabric commands

-Follow these steps to get the client installed and configured.
+Follow these steps to get all fabric related apps installed and configured.

 1. Navigate to where you want the Fabric project to live on your system in a semi-permanent place on your computer.